-WATCH: Gov. Jeff Landry announces maritime and energy developments coming to state
+Woodside Energy to pay Louisiana company $300M to build tugboats for LNG project

 Latest Weather Blog

-BELLE CHASSE — Gov. Jeff Landry will make a "major" announcement regarding new developments for Louisiana's maritime and energy industry.
+"When opportunity calls, Louisiana answers," Landry said, adding, "Projects like Louisiana LNG and the vessels being built at C&C Marine and Repair show the world what we already know: Louisiana isn’t just part of America’s energy future; we’re powering it."

-Landry's office said the announcement will "highlight new developments tied to Louisiana-based manufacturing, workforce growth, and long-term infrastructure supporting global energy operations."
+Woodside also recently announced a partnership with LSU Athletics in which all 21 of the university's varsity sports will wear a Woodside Energy patch on their uniforms.

-WATCH IT HERE:
+WATCH LANDRY'S ANNOUNCEMENT HERE:

 More News